Learn more about hearing loss and how to recognize the signs early.

 Many insurance plans offer no hearing aid benefit/funding; several offer a “coupon” program with partner entities that will manage your care with limited services and certain terms.
 Some insurance plans DO offer a true full- or partial-funding of hearing aids, so our office is happy to run a pre-verification of hearing aid benefits in preparation for your upcoming appointment, if you provide us your insurance information upon scheduling.
 We want our patients/clients to have as much information as possible to be able to make informed decisions about their hearing healthcare journey.

-We accept most insurance carriers, but are specifically participating In-Network for Medicare, Blue Cross Blue Shield, United Healthcare, Aetna, Scott & White HealthPlan, Bright Healthcare, Oscar Health, and Superior Health (AmBetter & AllWell) policies.
+We accept most insurance carriers, but are specifically participating In-Network for Medicare, Blue Cross Blue Shield, United Healthcare, Aetna, Scott & White HealthPlan, Bright Healthcare, and Oscar Health.

 A wide variety of advanced features are now available in hearing aids, including noise reduction, feedback/whistling elimination, Bluetooth phone call streaming, free smart phone apps for remote control, wireless TV audio streaming, and rechargeable devices (vs. weekly battery insertion).